REMEDY : BNSSG referral pathways & Joint Formulary

 Introduction

-From 1 April 2023 all referrals for NHS fertility services in BNSSG will be subject to the revised Infertility Assessment & Treatment Policy.
+From 1 April 2023 all referrals for NHS fertility services in BNSSG have been subject to the revised Infertility Assessment & Treatment Policy.

 Main changes in the new policy: